llopisdon/skies-adsb/docs/DEVELOPMENT.md

 nvm install node
 ```

-### 3. initialize the skies-adsb node modules
+### 3. Initialize the skies-adsb node modules

 ```
 cd /path/to/skies-adsb
 npm install
 ```

-### 4. edit the .env file to include your local dev hosts
+### 4. Edit the .env file to include your local dev hosts

 ```
 cd /path/to/skies-adsb